 ROW FORMAT: Shows how the data is formatted.
 In this case, the fields in each log are separated by a space.

 STORED AS TEXTFILE LOCATION- Where the data is stored, and that it is stored as text.

 SELECT: Selects a count of all rows where column t4 contains the value [ERROR].

 External tables should be used when you expect the underlying data to be updated by an external source.
 For example, an automated data upload process, or by another MapReduce operation.
 Dropping an external table does not delete the data, only the table definition.

 To start the query, use the Execute button below the worksheet.
 It turns orange and the text changes to Stop.

 Once the query has finished, The Results tab displays the results of the operation.
-The Stop execution button also changes back to a green Execute button when the query completes.
-The Results tab should contain the following information:
+The following text is the result of the query:

 sev cnt [ERROR] 3

 The Logs tab can be used to view the logging information created by the job.

 Download or save results from the Save results drop-down dialog in the upper left of the Query Process Results section.